 Heightened Sensitivity to Temperature

 Increased sensitivity to hot or cold food and drinks is another common indicator.
-Prolonged or intense reactions — particularly to heat — may suggest that the pulp is compromised.
+Whilst mild sensitivity can be relatively normal, prolonged or intense reactions — particularly to heat — may suggest that the pulp is compromised.
 If sensitivity to hot substances lingers for more than a few seconds after the stimulus is removed, this may warrant professional investigation.

 Real Patient Result: Emergency White Filling